Enum Element

 count_sum_value_or_default already return 0 (resp. (inner_count, 0))

-for Element::NotSummed.
-So the existing dispatch produces the right
+(0, 0)) for Element::NotCountedOrSummed.
+So the existing dispatch

-feature type for either wrapper without an explicit branch here.
+produces the right feature type for every wrapper without an

 impl Eq for Element